joinpursuit/functions_and_scope_assignment/README.md

 ## Question 10

-Write a function that prints out the most frequently element in an array.
+Write a function that prints out the most frequently occurring element in an array.

 Example: